hakanonal/minibar/README.md

             - Finding the total number of objects in a picture is not same with finding the numbr of objects for different products.
 Accuracy is way under normal.
             - Accuracy is very bad and loss is very good.
 I will evaluate after the run has finished.
             - Yeap the evaluation is also very bad in accuracy %4 loss is good.
 I am planing evaluate it in terms of confusion matrixes.

+#### 14.11.2020

+- Well I have gave a big gap for this project.
+It is not finished yet.
+Curentlly I am not motivating to work on this because the team is using thir own model anyways.
+And also they want me to help on a error that they can not solve with it.
+So I have switched to that.
+- When we were working for that error, I saw that there was a very good way of evaluation for classifications model.
+So today I only want to show that representation here.
+The evalutaion apperance was much more lean and much more meaningful.
+It was a confusion matrix and the rows and columns were the classes/products of ground truth and prrediction.
+The value was the number of predictions.
+I feel very dumb that why I did not bring that simple solution.
+This method is much better because it also shows which ground truth class/product is predicted.
+So go...
+    - I'll  evaluate my classification (not regression) models so I am going to use [evaluation.ipynb](evaluation.ipynb)
+    - Yeah I remember why I could not do ordinary confusiton matrix now.
+Because, my output can contain multiple object in a single sample.
+    - Then how the team has made that confusion matrix I will examine their code.
+I did not understand a bit it is too complicated.
+    - I have also cheked the multi label confusion matrix  exmaple on the net.
+It is the way I did.
+    - Can I count them in a 40x40 matrix?
+        - Well I am trying to consolidate the counts in a single CF however, consider this case.
+There is a sample that contatnins 17 products in them 11 of them are mathes with the predicted however 4 ground truth can not be find but 2 of the predicted products acutally does not exists.
+So How can I count these numbers to their respective products.
+        - So I am confused myself.
+How the other team made that confusion mattrix...
+Think!
+        - I have messed up and tired.
+I am parking this topic here last part of the evaluation.ipnyb is not working properlly though.